dmabery/dltn.io/posts/6 Rules for Self-Mastery Discipline is Destiny by  7b8f94cadb3e410ab98b966dc9b60464_fixed.md

 ---
-Title: "6 Rules for Self-Mastery | "Discipline is Destiny" by Ryan Holiday"
+Title: "6 Rules for Self-Mastery | 'Discipline is Destiny' by Ryan Holiday"
 Tags: ['221b']
 Date: "April 7, 2023"
 Description: "The power of self-control."